LuluDansMaRue/kubernetes-docker-lab/docs/gcp/intro.md

 - Go to **Kubernetes engine section**
 - Go to the **Cluster** option
 - Click on the **CREATE CLUSTER** button
-- Choose the **Your first cluster** option on the left sidebar & give it a name
+- Use the standard cluster (should be already selected)
 - Deploy the ```Advanced options``` menu at the bottom of the webpage

 Check the options like below